 6. Travel by RV (or book Green Hotels)

 If you’re travelling in a group or with a loved one, booking an RV is an amazing alternative!

 They give you the ability to cook your own food, keep your belongings in one place, avoid the stress of finding a hotel, and will save you a lot of money on accommodation too.

 But for those who do prefer to travel by car, staying at responsible, eco-friendly accommodation is an amazing way to ensure you have the most sustainable road trip possible!
-And if you want to be super eco-friendly… Why not book a hybrid car too?
+And if you want to be super eco-friendly… Why not book an electric or hybrid car too?

 Photo by Vladimir Kudinov

 7. Know where the Cheapest Gas is

 Knowing where to find the cheapest gas is definitely an important tip for any successful road trip.

 For those in the US, the GasBuddy app is a great solution for this.
 It helps you to locate all of the available gas stations within a given area and price check to find the best deals.
 There is even a trip cost calculator that will help you find the cheapest stations along your road trip route.
 But otherwise, good ol’ google maps will help you find the closest too!

 If you can do the same with an electric vehicle, that would be even better!